What is a standard operating procedure (SOP) and how to write it

 The highlights above are some processes you can carry out more easily by writing standard operating procedures for your business.

-And I’ll tell you the truth.
+And I will tell you the truth.

 Most reputable organizations you admire standardize their operations to achieve stability and growth without too many back and forth, using SOPs.

-Take this article you’re reading, for example.
+Take this article you are reading, for example.

 My team followed a 9-step standard operating procedure for content production, which adheres to Google’s ranking factors.

-And by creating it as a template on Tallyfy, employees always know, and must follow outlined steps to producing high-quality content every time:
+And by creating it as a template on Tallyfy, employees always know, and must follow outlined steps to producing high-quality content every time.

-As you see in the screenshot above, managers save the back and forth, reminding other employees on how to produce top-notch content.
+Managers save the back and forth, reminding other employees on how to produce top-notch content.

 Also, they can invite external collaborators like contractors (and clients) to specific steps of the process, as needed.
+For frequently used text, reusable snippets can save significant time.

-That’s one example of what you can do with SOPs.
+That is one example of what you can do with SOPs.

 The good thing?